 In Demon Knight this is one of the only ways to kill a demon, the other being to use the blood in the Key.
 This only works on weaker demons though — the Collector is only mildly annoyed after Jeryline stabs him in the eye.
 Splashing the special blood into his eyes does the trick.

-What the human snipers does exactly against several Decepticons in Transformers: Dark Of The Moon during the climatic battle in Chicago, allowing NEST to take down a couple of them without Autobot aid.
+What the human snipers do exactly against several Decepticons in Transformers: Dark of the Moon during the climatic battle in Chicago, allowing NEST to take down a couple of them without Autobot aid.
 It's not just the Decepticon mooks that fall victim to this.
 Starscream is killed by having his eyes taken out and a grenade dropped inside his head through one of his now-empty eyesockets.

 Pacific Rim.
 After the Jaegers Striker Eureka is immobilised, the two surviving pilots climb out onto its hull and take potshots at the Kaiju's eyes with flare guns because it's the only weapon they've got left.
 The creature has six eyes though, and getting hit in one only pisses it off.